ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 Chemotherapy.
 Chemotherapy with a combination of drugs is given after surgical removal of the testicle when the lymph nodes are larger than 3 cm or when there are enlarged lymph nodes spread out over a large area in the back of the abdomen.
-This is the preferred treatment for men with clinical stage IIB and IIC seminoma, as chemotherapy is more likely to get rid of the cancer.
+This is a standard treatment option for all men with stage II seminoma.
+Chemotherapy is the preferred treatment for men with clinical stage IIB and IIC seminoma, as chemotherapy is more likely to get rid of the cancer.
 Men are encouraged to consider sperm banking before chemotherapy due to the risk of infertility.

 Stage III non-seminoma testicular cancer

 Surgery after chemotherapy.
 After chemotherapy is completed, x-rays and CT scans are repeated to see if there are any masses remaining.
 If masses are seen, then surgery to remove them is usually performed if this is possible.
 The chance of the surgery curing the cancer is higher if the serum tumor markers are in the normal range when chemotherapy ends.
 This surgery is difficult and requires an experienced surgeon who regularly performs such operations.
-Very rarely, if the mass is pressing on the kidney or major blood vessels in the retroperitoneum, then major surgery, such as removal of the kidney and/or blood vessel grafts, may be needed.
+Very rarely, if the mass is pressing on the kidney or major blood vessels in the retroperitoneum, the kidney and/or a portion of the blood vessels may need to be removed.
 Often in this situation the nerves that are responsible for ejaculation cannot be spared.
 It is recommended that men talk about this with their doctors, in addition to banking sperm, before any chemotherapy is given.